To receive our help, you need to be referred by a professional, such as a midwife, health visitor, food bank or local mutual support groups.

 Little Village provides equipment, clothes and toys to families with children under the age of 5.
 Everything we provide is donated by other families — we talk about items being ‘a gift from one family to another.’

-Our work has been affected by the pandemic, and we are currently able to offer support to families who meet the following criteria:
+Our work has been affected by the pandemic, and we are currently only able to offer support to families who live in certain London boroughs.

 Who we can help

-We are able to supply clothing and kit for families with newborns and in emergency situations who live in the following boroughs of London listed below.
+We can supply clothing and kit for families who live in the following boroughs of London listed below.
 We can currently only support: